Select Language

 1. Introduction

 Solar energy represents one of the most economical and clean sustainable energy sources globally.
-However, its generation is highly unpredictable due to dependency on weather, seasons, and environmental conditions.
-This paper presents a universal photovoltaic energy predictor using Naive Bayes classifier to forecast daily total energy generation from solar installations.
+However, its inherent unpredictability due to dependency on weather, seasonal variations, and environmental conditions presents significant challenges for energy grid management and optimization.
+The paper addresses this challenge by proposing a universal photovoltaic energy predictor using machine learning techniques.

 2. Literature Survey

-Previous research has explored various methods for solar energy prediction.
-Creayla et al. and Ibrahim et al. utilized random forests, artificial neural networks, and firefly algorithm-based approaches for global solar radiation prediction, achieving bias errors ranging from 2.86% to 6.99%.
+Previous research has explored various approaches to solar energy prediction.
+Creayla et al. and Ibrahim et al. utilized random forests, artificial neural networks, and firefly algorithm-based methods for global solar radiation prediction, achieving bias errors ranging from 2.86% to 6.99%.
 Wang et al. employed multiple regression techniques with varying success rates.

-Traditional methods often rely on expert domain knowledge, which becomes impractical for continuous system tuning.
-Machine learning approaches offer automated correlation learning between environmental conditions and energy production from historical data.
+Traditional methods often rely on expert domain knowledge and manual tuning, which proves impractical for continuous optimization.
+Machine learning approaches offer automated correlation learning between environmental conditions and energy production from readily available historical data.

 3. Methodology